wazuh/wazuh-documentation/source/user-manual/capabilities/wazuh-logtest/logtest-faq.rst

 How is the behavior of the firedtimes counter?
 ----------------------------------------------
 The `firedtimes` counter is used to determine if the rule reached the required frequency to generate the alert.
-Unlike Analysisd, the counter is not reset every hour, it stays throughout the session
+Unlike :ref:`ossec-analysisd <ossec-analysisd>`, the counter is not reset every hour, it stays throughout the session